ThomasObenaus/writing/2018-12/COS Setup/README.md

 ## Deployment

 The whole setup consists of terraform code and is available at https://github.com/MatthiasScholz/cos.
 This project is designed as a terraform module with a tailored API.
-It can be directly integrated into an existing infrastructure to add a COS to your infrastructure stack.
+It can be directly integrated into an existing infrastructure adding there a Container Orchestration System.
-Additionally this project provides a self contained `root-example` that deploys beside the COS also a minimal networking infrastructure.
-We will use this example to deploy the COS.
+Additionally this project provides a self contained `root-example`, that deploys beside the COS, also a minimal networking infrastructure.
+This example will be used here to roll out the system.

 Therefore the following steps have to be done: